 Graded Ratifiability: 2022, Journal of Philosophy 119(2): 57-88.

-Perceptual Justification and the Cartesian Theater: forthcoming, Oxford Studies in Epistemology (runner-up for the 2015 Marc Sanders Prize in Epistemology).
+Perceptual Justification and the Cartesian Theater (handout): 2019, Oxford Studies in Epistemology 6 (runner-up, Sanders Prize in Epistemology).

 Is Memory Merely Testimony from One’s Former Self?: 2015, Philosophical Review 124(3): 353-392.